-Applications are no longer being accepted for 2017 program.
+Applications are now being accepted for the 2019 internship program.
+Click HERE to apply.

 Every summer, The Morton Arboretum offers a 13-week internship in public horticulture.
 The Public Horticulture Internship is designed to introduce students to the dynamic, multifaceted, and rewarding field of public horticulture.
 By rotating among the science and horticulture staff at the Arboretum, interns gain a broad range of experiences which will help shape their future career interests.
 They also work on independent projects, which they present toward the end of the internship.